 The Vatican Museum covers a surface of over 7 km.

 It’s the biggest of all the museums in Rome and the 5th biggest in the world.
 Don’t expect to see every nook and cranny in one visit unless you are planning on torturing yourself.

-2 Hour Route
+2 Hour Vatican Itinerary

 If you can’t dedicate a lot of time you can always chose to take the shortest path that leads to the Sistine Chapel and that still allows you to see a few masterpieces like Lacoonte, the Torso del Belvedere, and the Sarcophagus of Helena.

 Once you reach the end of the Monumental Staircase follow the signs for the Pigna courtyard and the Pio Clementino Museum.
 Following the stream of people from there you will find yourself at the Gallery of Tapestries immediately followed by the Gallery of Maps.

 Continuing straight ahead you will find the entrance to the Chapel marking the end of the itinerary.